IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-41.md

     - spec.eventManager.deploymentType: trial
     - spec.eventManager.namespace: noi

-Where `<domain_name>` is the domain name of the cluster where Event Manager is installed.
+Where `<domain_name>` is the domain name of the cluster where IBM Netcool Operations Insight is installed.
 You must use a fully qualified domain name (FQDN).
 For example, `apps.clustername.abc.xyz.com`.
 You can retrieve the FQDN by running the following command:

   ```bash
   INGRESS_OPERATOR_NAMESPACE=openshift-ingress-operator